 Conclusion

-In the end, I think this Famag IM 8S spiral dough mixer is one of the best mixers for the home kitchen (and some commercial kitchens, especially the larger capacity versions).
-The mixer has a breaker bar, which is a rarity in smaller spiral mixers, making it much more desirable.
+Ultimately, I think this Famag IM 8S spiral dough mixer is one of the best mixers for the home kitchen (and some commercial kitchens, especially the larger capacity versions).
+The mixer has a breaker bar, a rarity in smaller spiral mixers, making it much more desirable.
 Also, the mixer is thoughtfully designed and solidly built.
-There are a few things I wish were changed and a few things I wish they had, but I think that’s always the case with any piece of equipment.
+There are a few things I wish were changed, and I wish they had, but I think that’s always the case with any equipment.

 What’s Next?